LibraryCarpentry/lc-data-intro/_episodes/01-regular-expressions.md

 {: .challenge}

 > ## Matching dates
-> How would you match the date format `dd-MM-yyyy`?
+> How would you match the date format `dd-mm-yyyy`?
 >
 > > ## Solution
 > > ~~~